nelstrom/branflakes/scripts/draft-01.md

 So if I refresh this, you can't even see that anything's happening really just it's rerunning the tests in the same order every single time.

-Now Q unit has a feature a configuration option called seed.
+Now Qunit has a feature a configuration option called `seed`.

 And this lets you run the tests in a seeded random order.

-Let me just demonstrate, I can actually interact with this via query paras here.
+Let me just demonstrate, I can actually interact with this via query params here.

-So if I just add a query param and call it seed with, with nothing else there, look at that T came first T rafa do, it's completely randomized.
+So if I just add a query param and call it seed with, with nothing else there, look at that Ti came first. it's completely randomized.

-And if I refresh this, it runs in a different order again, each time I refresh the order that the tests, the test cases are run changes.
+And if I refresh this, it runs in a different order again, each time I refresh the order that the test cases are run in changes.

 Now simply the presence of the seed configuration option like seed true, randomizes things.